 READ MORE: Top Ecotourism Attractions in Sabah Borneo

-If you’re pressed for time, the easiest way to meet the “men of the forest” is heading to a rescue center at feeding time.
+If you’re really pressed for time, the easiest way to meet Malaysia’s beloved “men of the forest” is by heading to a rescue center at feeding time.

 Taman Negara is a wonderful place to explore the rainforest.
 You can spend the night in a hide in the hope of spotting elusive wildlife species such as Slow Lorises and Leopards.